 Pre-requisites: WRIT 113, First-Year Academic Writing Students will study the structures, styles, rhythms, and principles of story development and how it translates between various forms of media.
 Focus is on story structure, breathing life into compelling characters, crafting genuine dialog, consistency of voice and points of view, and building fictional worlds.
-Through in-class readings, active development, and group critiques of student work, student world-builders will learn and implement the fundamental tenants of crafting powerful stories, regardless of media platform.
+Through in-class readings, active development, and group critiques of student work, student world-builders will learn and implement the fundamental tenants of crafting powerful stories regardless of media platform.

-GAME 203 SOUND DESIGN FUNDAMENTALS
+GAME 203 SOUND DESIGN FUNDAMENTALS 3 UNITS

-Pre-requisites: GAME 107, Game Design Practices; GAME 109, Game Art Practices uses in the arts.
-With an emphasis on applied practice, topics include synthetic vs. real-world sound, psychoacoustics, the overtone series of periodic waveforms, harmonic analysis and timbre, composite sound effects, additive and subtractive synthesis, plus digitally modeling and altering the acoustic behavior of traditional musical instruments.
-Students will use advanced sound design and production software to create original soundscapes, music, and sound effects for use in their interactive media project.
+Pre-requisites: GAME 107, Game Design Practices; GAME 109, Game Art Practices

+Hands-on study of the scientific, psychological, and transcendental qualities of sound and its effective uses in the arts.
+With an emphasis on applied practice, topics include synthetic versus real-world sound, psychoacoustics, the overtone series of periodic waveforms, harmonic analysis and timbre, composite sound effects, additive and subtractive synthesis, plus digitally modeling and altering the acoustic behavior of traditional musical instruments.
+Students will use advanced sound design and production software to create original soundscapes, music, and sound effects for use in their interactive media projects.